Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 <img src="/doc-img/styled-survey-form.png" alt="Styled form"/>

 ## Step 5 : Validating form
-### Disabling the submit button untill all inputs are filled.
+### Form validation: Disabling the submit button untill all inputs are filled.
 A function called *invalid()* noted below will be used to disable the **Submit** action button.

 ```